trexminer/T-Rex/README.md

                                    x33
         --coin                     [Ethash, ProgPOW] Set coin name.
                                    Helps avoid DAG rebuilds when switching back from a dev fee session.
-                                   Example: "eth" for Ethereum, "etc" for Ethereum Classic.
+                                   Example: "eth" for Ethereum, "zil" for Zilliqa.
-        --nonce-start              [ProgPOW] Starting nonce for the solution search.
+        --extra-dag-epoch          Allocate extra DAG at GPU for specified epoch.
+Can be useful for dual mining of coins like Zilliqa (ZIL). (eg: --extra-dag-epoch 0) --nonce-start              [ProgPOW] Starting nonce for the solution search.
         --nonce-range-size         [ProgPOW] Nonce range size for nonce search.
 The range will be split between all devices.
     -d, --devices                  Comma separated list of CUDA devices to use.